extrapreneur/.github/README.md

 ## Requirements

-Personal access token is required to query GitHub API to get members from a GitHub organisation using [Octokit](https://github.com/octokit).
+Personal access token is required when querying the GitHub API to get members from a GitHub organisation using [Octokit](https://github.com/octokit).

 `OWNER` environment variable is the repository owner's username or organisation name.
 For example, octocat or octoorg.

 ### How to create a personal access token